 - A rental may allow a certain number of people but sleeping arrangements may involve an assortment of air mattresses, sofas in common areas, and bunk beds.

 - Access can be tricky and inconsistent.
 You may need to download apps, enter key codes or use special devices for access to gated areas or buildings, and bring along a key to enter the space.

 - Parking may or may not be readily available.

-- Minimum number of nights are more commonly required with Airbnbs and similar rentals.
+- The minimum number of nights is more commonly required with Airbnbs and similar rentals.

 Some tips to help you with your selection: